zkxs/stationeers/notes/atmospherics.md

    - Run the stirling at a higher working gas pressure
 2. _workingGasEfficiency
    - just use H2, donezo
+3. MachineEfficiency
+   - an animation curve that in code looks to always output 1.0...
+TODO: confirm in game if this is the case
-3. MachinePressureDifferentialEfficiency
+5. MachinePressureDifferentialEfficiency
-   - make sure the input is much hotter than the room.
-This will eventually get capped.
+   - make sure the input pressure is 3000kPA higher than the output.
+More has no benefit, less has penalties.
+6. EnergyAsPower
+   - capped at (TODO: confirm ingame the value of `MaxPower`)
+   - if you are at the cap you're wasting thermal energy.
+Add more sterlings in parallel.

 Once the max power output of 8KJ/tick is reached, your only option to get more power from your heat is to run more stirlings in parallel.

 ## Turbine Generator

-Power generation caps at a 50.6625kPa difference but grids equalize at 101.325kPa per tick.
+Power generation caps at a 50.6625kPa difference (producing 90W) but grids equalize at 101.325kPa per tick.
 This means you could potentially rate limit things for more power.

 Hey I'm back after reverse-engineering, and the way pressure is equalized across turbine generators is broken.
 Specifically, `AtmosphereEqualizeBothWays()` does not actually equalize.
 It just blindly moves pressure from the high-pressure side to the low pressure side.
 This means in a closed system with only a high pressure and a low pressure side, it will just bounce the pressure back and forth.